ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 | 02 | [Distribution list membership](#ticket-02--distribution-list-not-receiving-mail) | Mail flow |
 | 03 | [Missing emails](#ticket-03--missing-emails) | Mail flow |

-All tickets were completed entirely through the browser (Exchange admin center and Outlook on the web) — no desktop Outlook client was used.

 ---

 ## Ticket 01 — Shared Mailbox Access Request